April 24, 2016

 Spiders are going strong.
 Here's a familiar little jumping spider.
 Hard to believe they are only about a quarter-inch long (6 mm).
 Here he is facing us with his big eyes.
 You can see the two headlights and also a couple of smaller eyes off to the side.
 Third is a different species of jumper.

 A few more spiders: the tiniest little long-jawed orbweaver I've ever seen.
+It looks green to me an may actually be Tetragnatha viridis.
 Here you see it with at least a portion of a web.
 Here is a cross orbweaver making itself at home above my front door.
-Third is a pirate spider.
+Third may be a pirate spider.
 You can see why I sometimes confuse the orbweavers with the pirates.
 It doesn't help that there is also a pirate wolf spider, which you see, which you see in the last frame.

 The big excitement came a few nights ago when the air was balmy.
 I was out by the pond taking night photos, when all of a sudden I heard a mighty trilling.